 How to Choose the Best Merchant Services Company

-The first question asked by a merchant is usually - what are your rates?
+The first question asked by a merchant is usually - what are your credit card processing rates?
 As a former e-commerce business owner, I can understand their concern.
 And while fees are a very important aspect of the decision-making process, there are other points that should be taken into consideration.
 Making sure that the payment processor is the correct fit for your company will usually take a little investigation and asking of questions to start but will pay off in the future.

 Since the fees are primarily the main concern of business, let's start there.
 In the merchant services industry, there are 2 popular methods of charging customers - tiered or interchange-plus pricing.
 Historically, tiered pricing was the most commonly used program to set merchants up with.
 Though tiered pricing is still in use, it has been replaced by a more cost-effective method - interchange plus.
 Merchants can expect to pay about 2% to 2.5% per transaction plus about $0.10-$0.15 per swipe when using a reasonable interchange-plus pricing model.